bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-So, let&apos;s talk about some of the differences.
+Let&apos;s talk about some of the differences.
 First, we have Internet Explorer and for a long time, it was the most popular browser and that was just because it was the one that came with Microsoft Windows.
 It was, and always has been the worst of all browsers.
 A true piece of